Blog

 If you’re wondering where the money goes while you’re paying on the credit builder account, it’s being held in a secure bank account or CD.
 Once you’ve made all your payments, you’re given access to the unlocked account or CD.

-As you can see, a credit builder loan is a completely different way to begin rebuilding your credit after bankruptcy.
+This type of loan is a completely different strategy than you might expect to begin rebuilding your credit after bankruptcy.
 Like a secured credit card, it’s a secured method of building credit.
 However, a credit-builder account is a very different method of rebuilding credit.
 A credit-builder account can be used in conjunction with a secured credit card to attempt to build credit faster.

 Think of a credit-builder account as a stepping stone to rebuilding credit.
 All money you pay into the account becomes yours (minus fees and interest) at the end of the term, and your timely payments are reported to the credit bureaus, which will help raise your credit score.